A MEMORIAL

 Mike Royko's Bonnie 'n' Clyde "The Sad Side"

-This article, by the late columnist Mike Royko, explores the
+This article, by the late columnist Mike Royko explores the lastings effect that the Barrow killings

-the lives of four of the victims family members.
+had made on the lives of four of the victims family members.
+Those interviewed, were the sons of

 PART ONE